Post-Baccalaureate Admissions

 The $60 fee is non-refundable.
 If this creates a hardship, there are opportunties for a fee waiver in the application.

-Step 3: Submit your high school or college transcripts
+Step 3: Submit your college transcripts

 Admission Requirements